tajiknomi/BrowserCredExtractor_windows/README.md

 ## NOTE:
 Starting with Chrome version 127 (released around July 2024), Google introduced Application-Bound (App-Bound) Encryption.
-So this utility will work on chrome < 127.
+So this utility will work on chrome & edge upto v127.

 ## What is does?
 Extract stored credentials of various browsers (i.e. Chrome, Brave, Edge, Opera).